-A training provider applying for initial eligibility for a new program must submit performance data for the new program.
+Providers applying for initial eligibility for new programs must submit program performance data.
 Types of acceptable performance data for initial eligibility purposes include:

-- academic research suggesting the selected training strategy for the program is effective in relation to employment, earnings, and credential attainment; or - other data relating to employment, earnings, or credential attainment for participants with the program or provider.
+- academic research suggesting the selected training strategy for the programs is effective in relation to the minimum performance standards described in Section IV(b)(3)(A); or - other data relating to employment, earnings, or credential attainment.

-When applying for initial eligibility, the training provider must submit the performance data by email to the policy mailbox at ndol.wioa\policy@nebraska.gov.
+When applying for initial eligibility for new programs, providers must submit the required performance data by email to the ETPL mailbox at ndol.etpl@nebraska.gov.